aksp89/django-azure-template/README.rst

 Modify web.config
 =================

-Replace {{ project_name }} in _web.config_ to your own project_name.
+Replace {{ project_name }} in *web.config* to your own project_name.

 Install requirements
 =====================

-use Windows Azure, your should install all the dependencies into `site-packages` directory, you can use pip with -t args to do this. shown as below.
+Using Windows Azure, your have to install all the dependencies into *site-packages* directory, you can use pip with -t args to do this. shown as below.

 .. code-block:: sh